Annapolis Integrative Medicine

 A New Foundation For the New Year

-As we head towards the end of this difficult year and into the holiday season which is unlikely to resemble previous ones, there is an opportunity to recalibrate, reverse a trajectory and set new goals and create new habits.
+As we head towards the end of another difficult year and into the holiday season, there is an opportunity to recalibrate, reverse a trajectory and set new goals and create new habits.
 Despite the best of intentions, it seems that the pull of our habits often outweighs our commitment to create a foundation of well-being.

 So what can you do to accomplish two of the most common health desires, which are to lose weight and just feel better?
 First thing is to choose moving in the direction of health.